josephg/egwalker-paper/reg-text.typ

 The set of parents of an event in the graph is the version of the document in which that operation must be interpreted.
 The version can hence also be seen as a _logical clock_, describing the point in time at which a replica knows about the exact set of events in $G$.
 Even if the event graph is large, a version rarely consists of more than two events in practice.
-The _root version_ $emptyset$ is the version of the empty event graph.

 == Replaying editing history

 Collaborative editing algorithms are usually defined in terms of sending and receiving messages over a network.
-The abstraction of an event graph allows us to reframe these algorithms in a simpler way: a collaborative text editing algorithm is a deterministic function that takes an event graph as input, and returns the document state resulting from applying all operations in the graph.
+The abstraction of an event graph allows us to reframe these algorithms in a simpler way: a collaborative text editing algorithm is a pure function $italic("replay")(G)$ of an event graph $G$.
 This function can use the parent-child relationships between events, but concurrent events could be processed in any order.
 This allows us to separate the process of replicating the event graph from the algorithm that ensures convergence.
-(In fact, this is how _pure operation-based CRDTs_ @polog are formulated, as discussed in @related-work.)
+In fact, this is how _pure operation-based CRDTs_ @polog are formulated, as discussed in @related-work.

-In addition to determining the document state from an entire event graph, we need an _incremental update_ function: when we have an existing event graph and document state, and a small number of events from a remote replica are added to the graph, we need to efficiently determine the corresponding update to the document state so that it reflects the new events, without re-processing the entire graph.
+In addition to determining the document state from an entire event graph, we need an _incremental update_ function.
+Say we have an existing event graph $G$ and document state $italic("doc") = italic("replay")(G)$, and an event $e$ from a remote replica is added to the graph.
+We could rerun the function to obtain $italic("doc")' = italic("replay")(G union {e})$, but it would be inefficient to re-process the entire graph.
+Instead, we need to efficiently compute the operation that we need to apply to $italic("doc")$ in order to obtain $italic("doc")'$.
-For text documents, the incremental update is also described as insertions and deletions at particular indexes; however, the indexes may differ from those in the original events due to the effects of concurrent operations.
+For text documents, this incremental update is also described as an insertion or deletion at a particular index; however, the index may differ from that in the original event due to the effects of concurrent operations, and a deletion may turn into a no-op if the same character has also been deleted by a concurrent operation.

-This incremental update is what both OT and CRDT algorithms focus on.
+Both OT and CRDT algorithms focus on this incremental update.
 If there are no concurrent events, OT is straightforward: the incremental update is identical to the operation in the original event, as no transformation takes place.
 If there is concurrency, OT must transform each new event with regard to each existing event that is concurrent to it.

-In CRDTs, each event is first translated into operations that use unique IDs instead of indexes, based on the document state in which the event was generated, and then these operations are applied to a data structure that reflects all of the operations seen so far (both concurrent operations and those that happened before).
+In CRDTs, each event is first translated into operations that use unique IDs instead of indexes, and then these operations are applied to a data structure that reflects all of the operations seen so far (both concurrent operations and those that happened before).
 In order to update the text editor, these updates to the CRDT's internal structure need to be translated back into index-based insertions and deletions.
 Many CRDT papers elide this translation from unique IDs back to indexes, but it is important for practical applications:

-- Text editors use specialised data structures such as piece trees @vscode-buffer to support fast edits on large documents, and integrating with these structures requires index-based operations.
+- Text editors use specialised data structures such as piece trees @vscode-buffer to efficiently edit large documents, and integrating with these structures requires index-based operations.
 Incrementally updating these structures also enables syntax highlighting without having to repeatedly parse the whole file on every keystroke.
 - The user's cursor position in a document can be represented as an index; if another user changes text earlier in the document, index-based operations make it easy to update the cursor so that it remains in the correct position relative to the surrounding text.

 Thus, regardless of whether the OT or the CRDT approach is used, a collaborative editing algorithm can be boiled down to an incremental update to an event graph: given an event to be added to an existing event graph, return the (index-based) operation that must be applied to the current document state so that the resulting document is identical to replaying the entire event graph including the new event.